huggingface/blog/annotated-diffusion.md

 ### Layer normalization

-The original DDPM paper interleaves the convolutional/attention layers of the U-Net with [group normalization](https://arxiv.org/abs/1803.08494).
+The DDPM authors interleave the convolutional/attention layers of the U-Net with [group normalization](https://arxiv.org/abs/1803.08494).
 However, Phil Wang [isn't really a fan](https://github.com/lucidrains/denoising-diffusion-pytorch/issues/12#issuecomment-1025052175) of group normalization and uses layer normalization instead.
 Below, we also define a `PreNorm` class, which will be used to apply layernorm before the attention layer, as we'll see further.
 Note that there's been a [debate](https://tnq177.github.io/data/transformers_without_tears.pdf) about whether to apply layernorm before or after attention in Transformers.

 ```python
 class LayerNorm(nn.Module):